virtual-labs/exp-a-algorithm-au/experiment/procedure.md

 Step4:Click on Find path to start the search

-Custom graph can also be created if you select custom graph option
+Custom graph can also be created if you select custom graph option To modify node labels, heuristic values, and the cost of a path, you may utilize the interactive feature by selecting the specific node and entering the desired values.

 ## Generate solution:
 Visualize the steps